Active-class patrol boat: 1944 sinking of Jackson and Bedloe

 On 14 September 1944, USCGC Jackson (WSC-142) was instructed to rendezvous with the cutter USCGC Bedloe (WSC-128) and the tug USS Escape (ARS-6) to assist in the towing of the Liberty ship SS George Ade which had been torpedoed by the German submarine U-518 and driven ashore in a storm.
 After arriving in the area near the Outer Banks, weather conditions quickly deteriorated to hurricane conditions throughout the morning.
 Known as the Great Hurricane of 1944, the storm reportedly brought waves up to 100–125 feet (30–38 m) and 50-mile-per-hour winds.
 The ships were repeatedly thrown from the top of swells into the wave trough, causing heavy listing and impacting maneuverability and communications.
 At 10:30 AM Jackson capsized followed by Bedloe at 1:30.
 37 crew members from Jackson and all 38 from Bedloe successfully made it off their ships, yet only 30 from Bedloe gained a hold on life rafts.
 High winds, waves, and sea pests hampered survival efforts as lifeboats were flipped and survivors scattered.
-The crews of both cutters believed they would be saved by the other, not knowing both ships have sunk.
+The crews of both cutters believed they would be saved by the other, not knowing both ships had sunk.
 The lifeboats of Bedloe were spotted 51 hours after sinking and the Jackson's was seen 58 hours later.
 The rafts were spotted by a Coast Guard aircraft operating from Elizabeth City, North Carolina.
 Rescue aircraft began landing along with the crew members as the United States Navy blimps dropped emergency food and coordinated a rescue.
 A third 38-foot cutter from Oregon Inlet Lifeboat Station picked up survivors to be transferred to a navy minesweeper before being hospitalized at Norfolk, Virginia.
 26 crew members from Bedloe and an additional 21 from Jackson died during the ordeal.
 The original mission, to tow George Ade into port, succeeded in the sense that the ship suffered minimal damage and no casualties.